ilex-paraguariensis/keras-examples/README.md

 ## Todos

-Computer Vision
-Simple MNIST convnet
+- Simple MNIST convnet
-Image segmentation with a U-Net-like architecture
+- Image segmentation with a U-Net-like architecture
-3D image classification from CT scans
-Semi-supervision and domain adaptation with AdaMatch Classification using Attention-based Deep Multiple Instance Learning (MIL).
+- 3D image classification from CT scans Semi-supervision and domain adaptation with AdaMatch Classification using Attention-based Deep Multiple Instance Learning (MIL).
 Convolutional autoencoder for image denoising